COVID-19 & eCommerce – Latest Updates on Shipping Non-Essential Items & More

 - Fashion Accessories

-These, and all other products that you easily bought or sold online before the lockdown started, constitute non-essential items.
+These, and all other products that were easily bought or sold online before the first two lockdowns were imposed, can be delivered all across India.

 How Can You Ship Non-Essential Goods?

 Also, you can tie up with shipping solutions like Shiprocket, that help you ship with multiple courier partners.
-This gives you a greater pin code reach and you can resume your services quicker.
+This gives you a greater pin code reach to more than 29,000 pin codes and you can resume your services quicker.

 To ship non-essential items with Shiprocket, read more here.